Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Introduction

 Combining the result with the previous BNL one, the muon $g-2$ deviates from the SM prediction by 4.2$\sigma$ level~\cite{Muong-2:2021ojo, Aoyama:2012wk,Aoyama:2019ryr,Czarnecki:2002nt,Gnendiger:2013pva,Davier:2017zfy,Keshavarzi:2018mgv,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf,Kurz:2014wya,Melnikov:2003xd,Masjuan:2017tvw,Colangelo:2017fiz,Hoferichter:2018kwz,Gerardin:2019vio,Bijnens:2019ghy,Colangelo:2019uex,Blum:2019ugy,Colangelo:2014qya,Hagiwara:2011af} as

 Although results on the hadronic vacuum polarization (HVP) that are estimated by recent lattice calculations~\cite{Borsanyi:2020mff,Alexandrou:2022amy,Ce:2022kxy} might weaken the necessity of a new physics effect, it is also shown in refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy}~\footnote{The relation between HVP for muon $g-2$ and electroweak precision test is also discussed previously in ref.~\cite{Passera:2008jk}.} that the lattice results imply new tensions with the HVP extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables.
-One of the promising ways to explain the anomaly is introduction of $U(1)_{L_\mu -L_\tau}$ gauge symmetry where the associated $Z'$ boson interaction can provide a sizable contribution to muon $g-2$.
+One of the promising ways to explain the anomaly is introduction of $U(1)_{L_\mu -L_\tau}$ gauge symmetry that is often applied for a neutrino mass matrix texture in order to have some predictions as well as explain the neutrino oscillation data in the lepton sector.
+Here, the associated $Z'$ boson interaction can provide a sizable contribution to muon $g-2$.
 In explaining muon $g-2$ anomaly, we need to require the $Z'$ boson from $U(1)_{L_\mu -L_\tau}$ is as light as $\mathcal{O}(10)$ to $\mathcal{O}(100)$ MeV and small gauge coupling of $\mathcal{O}(10^{-4})$ to $\mathcal{O}(10^{-3})$.
 On the other hand, if $U(1)_{L_\mu -L_\tau}$ like the $Z'$ boson is heavier than $\mathcal{O}(10)$ GeV, it affects different phenomenology like the lepton flavor non-universality in semi-leptonic $B$ meson decay associated with the process $b \to s \ell^+ \ell^-$~\cite{Altmannshofer:2014cfa, Crivellin:2015mga, Crivellin:2015lwa, Ko:2017yrd, Kumar:2020web,Han:2019diw,Chao:2021qxq,Baek:2019qte,Chen:2017usq,Borah:2021khc,Tuckler:2022fkz,Altmannshofer:2016jzy,Crivellin:2022obd} where some deviation from the SM is observed~\cite{Hiller:2003js, Bobeth:2007dw, Aaij:2014ora,Aaij:2019wad, DescotesGenon:2012zf, Aaij:2015oid, Aaij:2013qta,Abdesselam:2016llu, Wehle:2016yoi,Aaij:2017vbb,Aaij:2021vac}.
 Although recent LHCb observation regarding this lepton universality is compatible with the SM prediction~\cite{LHCb:2022qnv,LHCb:2022zom}, it is still interesting to investigate the effect of the $Z'$ boson in $b \to s \ell^+ \ell^-$ decays.
 Thus we are interested in considering multiple $U(1)_{L_\mu -L_\tau}$ like the $Z'$ bosons whose mass scales are different that provide us richer phenomenological possibilities, which can be realized by introducing multiple $U(1)$ gauge symmetries.
 Moreover, considering multiple local $U(1)$s, we can have more freedom to accommodate the relic density of DM.